 Dr. James Winchester

 Professor of Philosophy

-Dr. Winchester has published books on Nietzsche; aesthetics and cross cultural understanding of Art; and his book Ethics in an Age of Savage Inequalities (Rowman & Littlefield).
+Dr. Winchester has published books on Nietzsche, Cross cultural understanding of art and his most recent work, Ethics in an Age of Savage Inequalities (Lexington Press).
 He is currently working on a book on the good life.